tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step4_paths_object.md

 <img src="images/openapistep4.png"/>
 {% endif %}

 The [`paths` object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#pathsObject) contains the meat of your API information.
-The `paths` object has a number of sub-objects: a [path items object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#pathItemObject), an [operations object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#operationObject), and more.
+The `paths` object has several sub-objects: a [path items object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#pathItemObject), an [operations object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.2.md#operationObject), and more.

 {: .tip}
 We've been moving along at about 5 mph in the previous steps but are going to speed up to 60 mph here quickly.
 It's okay if the content that follows doesn't entirely sink in.
 You can paste the example code that follows into Swagger UI for now and later go back with more of a deep dive.